 Across the city, temples and skyscrapers coexist, as acclaimed chefs merge traditional dishes with tasty new trends in famous South Korean cuisine.

-If you ask a Korean what he would like to do later, the chances are he will tell you that his dream is to open a cafe.
+If you ask a Korean what he would like to do later, the chances are he/she will tell you that his dream is to open a cafe.

 In Seoul alone, there are no less than 18,000 cafes, making it the capital with the most establishments!
-The numbers of Starbucks per capita is the highest in the world!
+The number of Starbucks per capita is the highest in the world!
 Impressive right?

-It is said that the first Korean to drink coffee was the Emperor Gojong in 1896.
+It is said that the first Korean to drink coffee was Emperor Gojong in 1896.
 This drink was long reserved for the elite.
-It was not until the 1970s, when cafes became very popular in South Korea.
-Like, very very very popular !
+It was not until the 1970s, that cafes became very popular in South Korea.
+Like, very very very popular!

 Finding THE best coffee has even become a favorite hobby of some Koreans who post on social media while traveling through the country in various cafes.